Over Achiever

 Parse Breakdown

-Numbers from record HSE
+Numbers from record ISE

 Portability